 State Requirements for Participation

-a valid fingerprint clearance card issued by Arizona Department of Public Safety
+- a valid IVP fingerprint clearance card issued by Arizona Department of Public Safety

-a valid alternative or emergency teaching certificate (CUSD will expedite the paperwork for this once you have been accepted into the program)
+- a valid alternative teaching certificate (CUSD will expedite the paperwork for this once you have been accepted into the program)

 - certification fees